 - Melting in cannabis coconut oil or cannabutter into a hot drink recipe

 - Steeping leftover cannabis pulp in a tea ball

-- and even cooking a recipe with decarboxylated cannabis flowers.
+- Cooking a recipe with decarboxylated cannabis flowers

 We will review all options below and explore why you would want to use them in which type of drink recipes.

 #1.
 Add Hemp Seeds or Hemp Seed Oil to Drinks

 Hemp seeds and hemp seed oil do not naturally contain cannabinoids, meaning they do not contain CBD or THC.